Multi-focus Noisy Image Fusion using Low-Rank Representation: Introduction

 \section{Introduction}

 Multi-focus image fusion is an important technique in image processing field.
-The main purpose of image fusion is to obtain a single image by fusing complementary information from source images[1].

-Image fusion methods can be divided into two categories: non-representation learning-based methods and representation learning-based methods.
+The main purpose of image fusion is to obtain a single image by fusing complementary information from source images[1].Image fusion methods can be divided into two categories: non-representation learning-based methods and representation learning-based methods.
 In representation learning-based methods, the input images or features are mapped into another domain which makes the problem to be solved easily.
-And adaptive strategies are utilized to fuse salient features.
+And adaptive strategies are utilized to fuse salient features [19][20][21].
 Then, fused images will be obtained by these features and input images.
 In contrast with representation learning-based methods, we called non-representation learning-based methods.

-In non-representation learning-based fusion methods, multi-scale transforms are the most commonly fusion methods, such as discrete wavelet transform(DWT)[2], contourlet[3] and shearlet[4].
+In non-representation learning-based fusion methods, multi-scale transforms are the most commonly fusion methods, such as discrete wavelet transform(DWT)[2], contourlet[3] and shearlet[4][18].
 Due to the wavelet transform has not enough detail preservation ability, in reference[5], non-sampled contourlet transform(NSCT) was applied to image fusion.

 In addition, the morphology which is also a non-representation learning technique was applied to image fusion.
 Zhang et al.[6] proposed a fusion method based on morphological gradient.
 The detail information (like texture and edge) is obtained by different morphological gradient operators.
 Then the boundary region of focus and defocus, focus region and defocus region are extracted by this information.
 Finally, the fused image can be obtained by an appropriate fusion strategy.